On the functoriality of Khovanov-Floer theories: Introduction

 \begin{theorem} There exists a functor with $\Kh=SV_2\circ KM$ such that $KM(L) \cong KM(D)$ for any diagram $D$ for $L$. \end{theorem}

 \begin{theorem} There exists a functor with $\Khr=SV_2\circ OS$ such that $OS(L) \cong OS(D)$ for any diagram $D$ for $L$. \end{theorem}

-In particular, proper isotopy classes of link cobordisms induce well-defined maps on the intermediate pages of these spectral sequences, which agree at $E_2$ with the induced maps on Khovanov and reduced Khovanov homology.
+That is, proper isotopy classes of link cobordisms induce well-defined maps on the intermediate pages of these spectral sequences, which agree at $E_2$ with the induced maps on Khovanov and reduced Khovanov homology.
+In short, each intermediate page is a \emph{functorial} link invariant.

 One notable consequence of these theorems is that link isotopies determine isomorphisms of these spectral sequences.
-In particular, an isotopy $\phi$ taking $L$ to $L'$ determines a cylindrical cobordism $S_{\phi}\subset\R^3\times[0,1]$ from $L$ to $L'$, and, therefore, a morphism (likewise for based isotopies and $OS$).
-Since this cobordism is an isomorphism in $\link$, the morphism $\Psi_{\phi}$ is an isomorphism in $\spect$.
-In this way, we recover the results from \cite{bald7} and \cite{km3} that the isomorphism classes of the intermediate pages of these spectral sequences are link type invariants.
+In particular, an isotopy $\phi$ taking $L$ to $L'$ determines a cylindrical cobordism $S_{\phi}\subset S^3\times[0,1]$ from $L$ to $L'$, and, therefore, a morphism (likewise for based isotopies and $OS$).
+While interesting in its own right, this new structure also recovers the results from \cite{bald7} and \cite{km3} that the isomorphism classes of the intermediate pages of these spectral sequences are link type invariants: the morphism $\Psi_{\phi}$ is an isomorphism in $\spect$ since the cobordism $S_{\phi}$ is an isomorphism in $\link$.

-Theorems \ref{thm:sskm} and \ref{thm:ssos} follow from a much more general framework developed in this paper.
+Theorems \ref{thm:sskm} and \ref{thm:ssos} follow from a much more general and powerful framework developed in this paper.
 The key idea is the notion of a \emph{Khovanov-Floer theory}, alluded to above and formally introduced in Section \ref{sec:defs}.
 Very roughly, this is something which assigns a filtered chain complex to a link diagram (and possibly extra data) such that (1) the $E_2$ page of the resulting spectral sequence is naturally isomorphic to the Khovanov homology of the diagram; (2) the filtered complex behaves in certain nice ways under planar isotopy, disjoint union, and diagrammatic 1-handle addition; and (3) the spectral sequence collapses at the $E_2$ page for any diagram of the unlink.
 The import of this notion is indicated by our main theorem below, which asserts that the spectral sequence associated with a Khovanov-Floer theory is automatically functorial. \begin{theorem} The spectral sequence associated with a Khovanov-Floer theory defines a functor with $\Kh = SV_2\circ F$. \end{theorem}

 In particular, the spectral sequence defined by a Khovanov-Floer theory is, up to isomorphism, a link type invariant.
 What is striking is how this invariance and the additional functoriality promised in the theorem are guaranteed by just the few, rather weak conditions that go into the definition of a Khovanov-Floer theory.